Aaronharding10/Lisbon-destination-guide/README.md

 ## Features

-*This website is targeting people who would like to visit and explore Lisbon city.
+* This website is targeting people who would like to visit and explore Lisbon city.
-*When visiting the website they can view its main attractions, foods & drink and also reach out for further information via the "contact" page.
+* When visiting the website they can view its main attractions, foods & drink and also reach out for further information via the "contact" page.
-*Responsive on all devices.
+* Responsive on all device sizes.

 ### Existing Features